Pope’s First Pop CD, Video Premier

-Mixed in the recording studio is world-beat background music as eclectic as it is ecclesiastic: everything from chants from Uganda with African percussion, to Slavonic liturgy from Bratislava, to Celtic flutes to classical.
+Mixed in the recording studio is a world beat music background as eclectic as it is ecclesiastic: Everything from chants from Uganda with African percussion, to Slavonic liturgy from Bratislava, to Celtic flutes to classical.

 For a pope who’s already embraced the Internet, the pop CD, singles and video are just another way of spreading the word, church officials said at a Vatican news conference with the president of Sony Classical.